iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.ri.crushcovid 2 reviews"/>
 </p>

+> The location is not accurate most of the time.
+And everytime I try to submit how I feel today, I get an error.
+I wish it would let you edit the location<br> :date: __2020-08-06 13:28:54__

 > Doesnt work.
 Keeps saying I'm not connected to the internet.
 Data and location settings are correct.<br> :date: __2020-07-31 18:42:15__